Shortlisted for the YA Book Prize 2021

 Alex also appears regularly on BBC1’s The One Show and on radio.
 He wrote and performed his own one-man autobiographical show for Tara Arts, UPRISING, and took the performance on tour in October 2012 and into the beginning of 2013 all over the country.
 He has appeared at Harrogate Crime Writing Festival, Hay Festival, Bristol Festival of Ideas, Edinburgh Book Festival amongst others.
 He is Creative Writing Lecturer in Children & Young Adults fiction at Manchester Metropolitan University.

-Noel Clarke of Unstoppable Films is adapting the Crongton series into a TV series.
-Steve McQueen has based one episode in his 6 part SMALL AXE series for BBC on Alex’s life (to be aired Autumn 2020).
+The Crongton series is being adapted into a TV series.
+Steve McQueen has based one episode in his 6 part SMALL AXE series for BBC on Alex’s life (aired Autumn 2020).

 Alex was awarded an MBE in the Queen’s Birthday Honours list for services to literature in 2008.
 A favourite of reading groups and libraries.
 He lives with his family in London.